Hack your Smart Stack: How to customize the new iOS 14 widget on your iPhone

 But you don't have to leave the widget stacking to Apple.
 You also can create your own Smart Stack, curating the included apps to your liking.
 Below we'll walk you through how to customize a stack.

-Remember, iOS 14 is in early beta for developers and not finalized.
+Remember, iOS 14 has released its public beta and is not finalized.
 The features highlighted below could and likely will change before its release later this year.
 We will update this post as Apple releases changes.

 Read more: iOS 14 hands-on preview